 - Care management programs that can help you get the best results from our prescribed drug therapy

-Your Certificate of Coverage includes specific terms, conditions, exclusions, and limitations about your specialty drug benefits.
+Your Benefit Booklet (Certificate of Coverage) includes specific terms, conditions, exclusions, and limitations about your specialty drug benefits.

 As a Capital Blue Cross member, you have access to thousands of retail pharmacies across the country, including many well-known chains (such as CVS, Rite Aid, Target, and Wal-Mart), grocery stores, and independent pharmacies.
 To help make sure you pay the lowest amount for your prescription drugs, use a pharmacy in your plan’s network.
 You can find in-network pharmacies by logging in to your secure account calling the Member Services number on your member ID card.